quicwg/base-drafts/draft-ietf-quic-qpack.md

 The compression design team did substantial work exploring the problem space and influencing the initial draft.
-The contributions of design team members Roberto Peon, Martin Thomson and Dmitri Tikhonov is gratefully acknowledged.
+The contributions of design team members Roberto Peon, Martin Thomson, and Dmitri Tikhonov is gratefully acknowledged.

 The following people also provided substantial contributions to this document: